mattheww/gomill/gomill_docs/intro.rst

       ]

-(If you don't have gnugo installed, change the Players to include a command line for whatever GTP engine you have available.)
+(If you don't have gnugo installed, change the Players to include a command line for whatever |gtp| engine you have available.)

 Then run ::